amomsi/free-class-15-26/README.md

-# free-class-15-26
+# Free Class
+## Reset, Reflog, Rebase
+###On March 26, 2015 By Mohammed AMHEND
-Repo to demonstrate reset, reflog and rebase for Match 26, 2015
+Repo to demonstrate reset, reflog and rebase for March 26, 2015